-The University of Ife, Nigeria finished top medals winner in the West African Inter-University Games staged in Kumasi, Central Ghana.
+Background: The University of Ife, Nigeria finished top medals winner in the West African Inter-University Games staged in Kumasi, Central Ghana.
 The Gama ended on Saturday (14 April).

 Ife won 23 Gold Medale, eight Silver end nine Bronze.
 Nigeria's University of Ibadan were runners-up with eight Gold Medals, six Silver and five Bronze.

 Ten Universities from Ghana, Nigeria, Sierra Leone, Libeia and Togo were represented at these, the Fifth West African Games.

 Ife University dominated the Games.
 The men scored 89 points while the women notched 111 points.

 The home team, the Kumasi University of Science and Technology, who hosted the tournament, came third in the placings.